Story 1: A Path Diverted

-Excerpted from "A Path Diverted" by Gregory S. Pelley.
-Originally published in Wrestling with Adulthood: Unitarian Universalist Men Talk About Growing Up, edited by Ken Beldon and published by Skinner House Books, 2008.
+Excerpted from “A Path Diverted” by Gregory S. Pelley, in Wrestling with Adulthood: Unitarian Universalist Men Talk About Growing Up, edited by Ken Beldon (Skinner House Books, 2008, pp. 77–86).
 Used with permission.

 One morning last fall, I picked up [my daughter] Grace from preschool.
 She was now two and a half years old.
 When we arrived home, I was rushing to get into the house to do whatever it was I thought I had to get done at that moment.
 When I got to the back door, I turned to see her squatting on the sidewalk, blankie in one hand, poking a stick at something on the ground.
 Frustrated, I barked at her to get inside now.
 She stood and let the stick drop, still staring at whatever she had been prodding.
 I impatiently held the door and growled, “Come on, Grace!
 We need to get inside!”
 She took a half-step toward me and cocked her head to one side, her eyes never leaving that spot on the ground.